 The capital budget's core function is to help control expenditures.
-Spending limits are set by the University through the adoption of the capital budget and through the authorization for individual capital projects.
-Just like an annual operating budget, a multi-year capital budget can require difficult decisions and involves the balancing of scarce resources with apparently unlimited demands.
-All the preliminary work will make decisions easier, and not everything has to be accomplished and paid for in a single year.
-Within fiscal constraints, the nature and importance of individual projects will dictate which ones will be accomplished in year one and which ones will be accomplished in years two, three, four, and beyond.
+Spending limits are set by the San Francisco State University (SF State) through the adoption of the capital budget and the authorization for individual capital projects.
+Just like an annual operating budget, a multi-year capital budget can require difficult decisions and involves balancing of scarce resources with apparently unlimited demands.
+All the preliminary work will make decisions more manageable, and not everything has to be accomplished and paid for in a single year.
+Within fiscal constraints, the nature and importance of individual projects will dictate which ones will be performed in year one and which ones will be accomplished in years two, three, four, and beyond.

 The capital budget is, in general, adopted at the same time as the University's annual consolidated budget and may either be a section of that budget or attached as a separate document.
-The capital budget's financial overview lists the capital projects to be funded in the current year and the funding source, as well as expenditure projections.
+The capital budget's financial overview lists the capital projects to be funded in the current year and the funding source and expenditure projections.

-A detailed description of each project should be listed in the capital budget, along with a statement of purpose, the method of financing, and a schedule for completion.
+A detailed description of each project is listed in the capital budget, along with a statement of purpose, the method of financing, and a schedule for completion.